TheMonk2121/ai-dev-tasks/PRD-B-1047-Vector-Based-System-Mapping.md

 - [ ] **Performance**: Query response time under 2 seconds for typical queries

 ### What does success look like?
-- **Dependency Visibility**: Clear understanding of what depends on what
+- **Dependency Visibility**: Clear understanding of what depends on wha
 - **Impact Prediction**: Accurate predictions of what might break from changes
 - **Workflow Optimization**: Identification of critical paths and bottlenecks
 - **Coder Enhancement**: Improved development suggestions with system context